ualibraries/Guide-on-the-Side/README.md

   package in Ubuntu and Red Hat Linux.
 * Tidy (--with-tidy).
 This is supplied by the php5-tidy package in Ubuntu and Red Hat Linux.
-* mbstring (--enable-mbstring) must be installed.
+* mbstring (--enable-mbstring).
 This is supplied by the php-mbstring package in Red Hat Linux.
+* JSON support.
+Some Linux distributions removed JSON support from their PHP 5.5 packages.
+This is supplied by the php5-json package in Ubuntu.

 Other requirements:

 * date.timezone must be properly set in php.ini.
 * PHP should have the ability to run on the command line during installation and upgrading.
 This is used to install the database schema.
-If you don't have access to PHP at the command line, you can try using the SQL migration app/Config/Migration/sql/install.sql.
+If you don't have access to PHP at the command line, you can try using the SQL migration at app/Config/Migration/sql/install.sql.

 Apache configuration